badar121/first-plugin/readme.md

-# First plugin

-This is my first WordPress plugin and I'll extend it as I'll learn new things.
-So, basically this plugin will consist of many features.
+# Plugin 101 Series

+Full list of sections and features we will build during the series of Tutorials

-* Modular Admin Area
+* Modular Administration Area
-* Custom Post Type Manager
+* CPT Manager
-* Custom Taxanoy Manager
+* Custom Taxonomy Manager
+* Widget to Upload and Display media in sidebars
 * Post and Pages Gallery integration
 * Testimonial section: Comment in the front-end, Admins can approve comments, select which comments to display
-* Custom template sections
+* Custom template section
 * Ajax based Login/Register system
 * Membership protected area
 * Chat system